aterrero/k8s-nfs-setup/README.md

     kubectl get svc -n kube-system

-   To get the port being used by grafana, then on your browser connect to that port on your master node For instance: 123.123.123.123:30123
+   To get the port being used by grafana, then on your browser connect to that port on your master node,for instance: 123.123.123.123:30123

 2- Add a data source like this: